newknowledg/BMO_IAC/README.md

     1. Follow the deployment at the bmo-iac-cluster on the ECS page.
     2. Copy the DNS name from the loadbalancer page and visit the site in a new tab

+### Destroy Application:
+    1. Navigate to the Actions tab
+    2. Select Deployment Workflow on the left panel
+    3. Select Run workflow
+    4. Ensure the correct branch is selected
+    6. Ensure destroy is selected in the drop down menu
+    7. Run workflow